justinhj/battery.nvim/README.md

 - [nvim-lua/plenary.nvim](https://github.com/nvim-lua/plenary.nvim)
 - [nvim-tree/nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons)

+*NOTICE* Please check the nvim-web-devicons repo for information on breaking changes to Nerd Fonts.
+This dependency is used to show the icons in this plugin and requires a compatible font.
+Thank you to Github user @david-0609 for bringing this to my attention and updating the icons used in this application.
+Should you encounter missing icons please upgrade the font you are using so it is using 2.3 or 3.0.

+_If you do not wish to upgrade your font you can pin to a previous version of the plugin using tag v0.8.0 instead of the main branch._

 ### OS dependencies
 On Windows and macOS, PowerShell and pmset are used to obtain battery status respectively.
 For Linux `acpi` is used, and may not be installed by default on your distribution.
 See [How to handle acpi events on Linux](https://linuxconfig.org/how-to-handle-acpi-events-on-linux).
 The package must be correctly installed and in your executable path.